IvanBespalov64/gaussian_processes/README.md

-Bayessian optimization with GP and Mean function
+Bayesian optimization with GP and Mean function